JulieMurray/buildr-documentation/user/pages/02.layout/04.loading-layouts/docs.md

     category: docs
 ---

-In Zen Grid Framework v5 themes it is possible to reuse module layouts across different instances of the template.
+In ZGFv5 themes it is possible to reuse module layouts across different instances of the template.
 A layout simply holds the information of which modules are published for each row and their respective widths.

 ## Loading saved layouts